-- Accounting for discrepancies and determining if the audit needs to be escalated to another round; and - Calculating when the risk limit has been met and the audit is complete.83
+- Applying the random seed and PRNG to select a random sample and then identifying where to find the selected ballots; - Collecting the auditors' interpretation of voter intent from the audited ballots; - Accounting for discrepancies and determining if the audit needs to be escalated to another round; and - Calculating when the risk limit has been met and the audit is complete.

-A caveat is in order: To build trust in the audit and the election process, the public must be able to independently verify that the audit has been conducted correctly.84 Therefore, it is important that any software output can be manually verified and the information needed to reproduce the audit outcomes should be made public.85 In the Rhode Island RLA pilot, software was used to identify and generate the list of the randomly selected ballots and calculate when the risk limit was reached.86 The report noted that while the software was used to speed up the process, it was not required: "Risk-limiting audits can be replicated by anyone, even without software, as long as they have the right information."87 A manual verification process could be especially useful in contexts of mistrust of election technology and could be formally incorporated into the RLA process.
+A caveat is in order: To build trust in the audit and the election process, the public must be able to independently verify that the audit has been conducted correctly.
+Therefore, it is important that any software output can be manually verified and the information needed to reproduce the audit outcomes should be made public.
+In the Rhode Island RLA pilot, software was used to identify and generate the list of the randomly selected ballots and calculate when the risk limit was reached.
+The report noted that while the software was used to speed up the process, it was not required: "Risk-limiting audits can be replicated by anyone, even without software, as long as they have the right information."
+A manual verification process could be especially useful in contexts of mistrust of election technology and could be formally incorporated into the RLA process.
 There are few large-scale precedents for such an effort in the U.S., however.